dwyl/image-classifier/deployment.md

 Now that we know how to scale our application, let's take this following example.

-Imagine we're using `ResNet-50` model.
+Imagine we're using `ResNet-50` model on production.
 This model is *lightweight* and isn't heavy on the memory.
 However, this comes at a cost: its predictions and inference are a bit underwhelming.